Ashishchoudhary966/Web-Calculator/README.md

 ### Notes

- To restart the Apache server after changes use : service httpd restart
+ To restart the Apache server use : service httpd restart

  To stop the server use : service httpd stop